Essential Optometric Practice Equipment: A Complete Guide

 Most new practices partner with a quality optical lab and reconsider in-house finishing once they reach 15 to 20 pairs of glasses per day.

-Technology Infrastructure for Modern Practice
+What Technology Infrastructure Does a Modern Practice Require?

 Practice Management and EHR Software